ross-alexander/dq/scribing/red_laughter/part2.md

 Both processes are noisome, and require a laboratorium that is remote from decent folk, lest they take up arms for the remedy.

+# 2025-04-27

+- Go to area where middlemarches are converging

+>When flame and smoke breathe thrice upon the shore,
+>And mortal dreams bleed gold into the deep,
+>The shrouded oath shall open up the door,
+>And waken that which even void would keep.

+>A cry of broken earth, a blade unstrung,
+>Shall call the eater forth from starless den;
+>When ancient breath meets songs yet left unsung,
+>The weaver's jaws shall stretch to feast again.

+>Three times the fire must scour the sacred field,
+>Three times the stolen thoughts must knot the way;
+>Then shall the gate, by hidden blood, be sealed,
+>And she shall climb where once no light could stay.

+>The world's own sigh shall loosen lock and chain,
+>And hunger rise, unfettered, crowned by pain.

+- Convert 12 Sanity into 4 Clarity then spend 1 curing Black
+- Use waybread

+>In secret looms the blade of woven shade,
+>Whose edges slip through time’s unraveling seam;
+>A hand of dark on lightless forge was laid,
+>To stitch the night in folds no sun may dream.

+>No metal sings within its formless frame,
+>No hammer rang to forge its hollow breath;
+>It thirsts for earth to cry aloud its name,
+>It drinks the world and sows the seed of death.

+>When driven deep where hidden marches meet,
+>The wound it carves shall bleed the weft of skies;
+>Through broken soil shall hunger spill and fleet,
+>And ancient black shall weave her million eyes.

+>One blade, one cry, one sundered living thread,
+>And lo, the spider wakes the tangled dead.

+- Gain 5 Sanity points